 Outline view

 Outline view (Figure 147) contains all the slides of the presentation in their numbered sequence.
 It shows topic titles, bulleted lists, and numbered lists for each slide in outline format.
 Only the text contained in the default text boxes in each slide is shown, so if your slide includes other text boxes or drawing objects, the text in these objects is not displayed.
-Slide names are also not included.
+Slide names are not included either.